oslabs-beta/react-query-rewind/package-react/DevelopmentSteps.md

     1. Links React Query Rewind
 2. `npm run example`
     1. Starts the example server with webpack.
 Note: this is a hot reload, but it does not always pick up changes to the npm package

+## Set-up examples from Tanstack
+**All packages located in _package-react/react-examples-tanstack_ folder** _The below commands must be run from the package-react directory

+### basic-typescript
+- Execute `package-setup-1-basic-typescript`
+- Execute `package-setup-2-basic-typescript`

 # Publishing
 1. `npm login` to login to the npm site.
 Follow the instructions to publish your npm package